 Going back to work

 You may be concerned about how your employer and co-workers will react, and if there will be questions about your ability to perform your usual role.
-You may consider returning to work gradually, increasing your hours and duties as you become stronger, or you may feel ready to resume your old workload.
+You may consider returning to work gradually, increasing your hours and duties as you become stronger, or you may feel ready to resume your old workload right away.

 All employers are legally required to make changes (known as reasonable adjustments) to accommodate the effects of an employee’s cancer diagnosis – see workplace rights.
 This may mean, for example, that your employer allows you to return to work in stages, is flexible with start and finish times, gives you time off to attend medical appointments or provides ergonomic work tools.

 It’s a good idea to speak with your general practitioner (GP), cancer specialist or an occupational physician about whether you are able to undertake your usual tasks.
+They may ask for an assessment of your function by an occupational therapist to help make a decision.
 Your employer can request a medical examination to show you are fit for work or to identify any changes they need to make to accommodate your needs.
-They don’t have the right to request full unrestricted access to your medical records.
+However, they don’t have the right to request full unrestricted access to your medical records.

 If you are unable to carry out your previous role, your employer may offer a rehabilitation scheme to train you for another role.
 Your employer is only required to offer you a different role if the cancer is work-related.

 Work Assist is a free government service for people in danger of losing their job because of illness, injury or disability.
-You can also call 1800 464 800 for more information.
+Call 1800 464 800 for more information.
+If you have life insurance or income protection insurance, check if it includes rehabilitation cover to help you return to work.

 - your job title and location